amckinney/backend-dev/docs/01-assignment.md

 you'll want an easy way to get things working as you like them quickly as you can.

-Create a new *dotfiles* repository on Github on the user profile you plan to use for this class (we recommend that you use your personal profile).
+Create a new *dotfiles* repository on GitHub on the user profile you plan to use for this class (we recommend that you use your personal profile).
 Initialize your repository with a `README.md`, and create (at least) the following files: